 At this point Slim had few reserves where he needed them.
 Dimapur was wide open.
 He did not at this point know a full Japanese division was going to Kohima because the map, captured at Sangshak which told him that, had not yet reached him.

 The good news for Slim was pretty far from Imphal.
-The Chindits had been successfully inserted but better then that Chinese 18th Division had finally after months indeed years of cajoling started an offensive in norther Burma.
+The Chindits had been successfully inserted.
+Better still Chinese 18th Division had finally after months, indeed years, of cajoling started an offensive in northern Burma.
 If Lt Gen Kawabe had any unease about this he hoped it would be quickly relived by a rapid success at Imphal so he could switch the troops to counter this new threat.

 The Chindwin River separated the Japanese and Allies for most of 1943.
 It was crossed by the Chindits in early 1943 as they headed east to the Japanese rear areas.
 Then in March 1944 it was crossed west as the Japanese attacked Imphal.
 In late 1944 it was crossed again eastwards as Slim’s 14th Army reinvaded Burma.
 Each crossing involved more engineering effort than the last.

 In March the river varies from 50 meters wide where it flows fast, to 500 meters across where it is more or less a lake with no flow.
-There are lots of points where you could wade across most of it; but crucially never all of it.
+There are lots of points where you could wade across most of the river; but crucially never all of it.
 There are no reliable fords from one side to other because the sands shift too often.
 You often surprised by people standing in the middle of the river and often see bigger boats feeling their way forward in 4 feet of water.